Madea's Witness Protection: Reception

+Critical response

 The film received generally negative reviews.
 Rotten Tomatoes gives the film a score of 19% based on 37 reviews, with an average rating of 4.20/10.
 On Metacritic, the film has a score of 42 out of 100 based on reviews from 15 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an A− grade.

 Madea's Witness Protection received five Golden Raspberry Award nominations including Worst Actress (Tyler Perry as Madea), Worst Director, Worst Screen Couple (Perry and his drag getup), Worst Screen Ensemble and Worst Prequel, Remake, Rip-off or Sequel.

 Box office

 The film opened with $25,390,575 in its opening weekend, ranking #4 behind Ted, Magic Mike, and Brave.
 As of August 2019 the film has grossed total of $66,899,242 worldwide, surpassing its $20 million budget, making it a financial success despite poor reviews.

 Home media

 Madea's Witness Protection was released on DVD and Blu-Ray on October 23, 2012.